Reverse-Engineering Belgium: De Lijn

 A more scalable solution would be to use the more modern Token Based authentication.
 I suggest you read up on it a bit, it’s relatively new and brings a lot of good stuff to the table!

-If you want you can read a good article on Sessions vs. Tokens by my friends over at Auth0: https://auth0.com/blog/2014/01/07/angularjs-authentication-with-cookies-vs-token/
+If you want you can read a good article on Sessions vs. Tokens by my friends over at Auth0: https://auth0.com/blog/2014/01/07/angularjs-authentication-with-cookies-vs-token/The cookies are not HttpOnly

 This means that you cookies can be stolen using XSS or MITM attacks!